omikadze/salesforce-basics/README.md

 So what does that really mean?
 Well, before Salesforce, your contacts, emails, follow-up tasks, and prospective deals might have been organized something like this:

 ![GitHub Logo](/photo1.png)

+It’s hard to get the full picture of your prospective customer.
+And you certainly can’t access the data from anywhere, anytime, nor can your manager or executives see your progress on deals in flight/